huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/quality-of-life/index.md

 ---
 sidebar_position: 1
-title: Quality of Life
+title: Health and Wellbeing
 ---

-Quality of life is measured by a patient's ability to easily complete day to day tasks, such as walking, self-care, socialising, etc. Huma provides a collection of questionnaires to determine an individual's overall health in terms of their quality of life.
-Quality of life questionnaires allow care teams to work with patients to evaluate both positive and negative outcomes and make informed decisions about their ongoing healthcare.
+Health and Wellbeing are measured by a patient's ability to easily complete day to day tasks, such as walking, self-care, socialising, etc. Huma provides a collection of questionnaires to determine an individual's overall physical or mental health and how it impacts on their quality of life.

-These questionnaires are often utilised to collect outcomes from patients after receiving specific treatments.
+These questionnaires are often used to collect outcomes from patients after receiving specific treatments.

 ## How it works